TouchMe-Inc/l4d2_server_namer/README.md

-# l4d2_server_namer
+# About server_namer
-Changes the server hostname to match the current game mode
+Changes the server hostname to match the current game mode.